Pixel 4 rumor roundup: Release date, pricing, features, and more

 Based on the sheer volume of these early reveals, we likely have a pretty good ideal for what the Pixel 4 will look like when it lands.
 The larger Pixel 4 XL looks set to have quite the forehead via a substantially larger top bezel.
 Though we haven't seen the smaller Pixel 4 from the same angle in the same level of detail, odds are it will have a similar look.

-Later leaks of what appear to be screen protectors (or potentially the top glass, it isn't entirely clear), show an optically transparent section or cutout to the right of the earpiece, which further bolsters the case that a big new sensor lives there, probably for facial recognition, though there could be other potential uses.
+Later leaks of what appear to be screen protectors (or potentially the top glass, it isn't entirely clear), show an optically transparent section or cutout to the right of the earpiece.
+Paired with earlier leaks, user reports of Google gathering face data from volunteers, and details provided by Google in the latest update (see below) we know the sensors for the face unlock system live there.

-Several individual reports (including at least one from an Android Police commenter) also claim that Google has been asking people to handle a phone, inputting their facial data "to improve the next generation of facial recognition phone unlocking," which further indicates (together with other leaks) that the Pixel 4 should have some Face ID-like functionality.

 A bottom-firing speaker similar to that on the Pixel 3a and original Pixel is also present, so stereo front-facing speakers are gone.
 If it offers full stereo functionality, it will likely be similar to that used by the Galaxy S10 or OnePlus 7 Pro.